-Today, we are releasing the .NET Core September 2019 Update.
-These updates contain security and reliability fixes.
+Today, we are releasing the .NET Core November 2019 Update.
+These updates only contain non-security fixes.
 See the individual release notes for details on updated packages.

 NOTE: If you are a Visual Studio user, there are MSBuild version requirements so use only the .NET Core SDK supported for each Visual Studio version.

 Today, we’re announcing .NET Core 3.1 Preview 3. .NET Core 3.1 is a small and short release focused on key improvements in Blazor and Windows desktop, the two big additions in .NET Core 3.0..
 It will be a long term support (LTS) release.

 ML.NET is a cross-platform, machine learning framework for .NET developers, and Model Builder is the UI tooling in Visual Studio that uses Automated Machine Learning (AutoML) to easily allow you to train and consume custom ML.NET models.
 With ML.NET and Model Builder,

 Today, we are announcing an update to .NET Framework Repair tool.

 In case you are not familiar with previous releases of this tool, here is a bit of background.
 Occasionally, some customers will run into issues when deploying a .NET Framework release or its updates and the issue may not be fixed from within the setup itself.

 This is a guest post from the Pulumi team.
 Pulumi is an open source infrastructure as code tool that helps developers and infrastructure teams work better together to create, deploy, and manage cloud applications using their favorite languages.
 For more information,

 Coinciding with the Microsoft Ignite 2019 conference, we are thrilled to announce the GA release of ML.NET 1.4 and updates to Model Builder in Visual Studio, with exciting new machine learning features that will allow you to innovate your .NET applications.